 2. The Galapagos Islands

-The ultimate island destination for wildlife lovers, a Galapagos expedition cruise allows you to travel around the archipelago and see the unique flora and fauna that inspired Darwin.
+The ultimate island destination for wildlife lovers, an expedition cruise allows you to travel around the Galapagos archipelago and see the unique flora and fauna that inspired Darwin.
 Every day will be packed with new sightings in the ocean, on land and in the air.
 From playing with sea lions in the water, to watching the amazing albatross gliding in overhead after months of travelling the world, and from lazing on the beach alongside marine iguanas soaking up the sun to seeing manta rays leap from the waves, every minute is truly amazing.

 3. The Arctic